-Definition of Aliphatic Hydrocarbons
+Aliphatic Hydrocarbons Definition

 Aliphatic Hydrocarbons are the type of hydrocarbons in which various carbon atoms joint together to form an open chain.

-Aliphatic hydrocarbons also contain some other atoms along with hydrogen that bound to carbon.
+Aliphatic hydrocarbon also contain some other atoms along with hydrogen that bound to carbon.
 These atoms are oxygen, nitrogen, chlorine, and sulfur but percentage of bounding of these atoms to carbon atom as compared to hydrogen is very less.

 Classification of Aliphatic Hydrocarbons